Cobular/distest/docs/source/index.rst

 Welcome to Distest's documentation!
 ===================================

 Distest is a library that makes it very easy to write great application tests for your discord bots!
-See the :ref:`quickstart <quickstart>` for information on how to get started fast!
+See :ref:`quickstart <quickstart>` for information on how to get started fast!

+Distest works by using a secondary Discord bot account to send specified commands to your bot and ensure that it reacts appropriately.
+Without Distest, you would have to mock a discord server to properly test your bot.
+With Distest, you can automate the testing of your bot using a shell script, making testing and continous integration painless and easy.

+See the :ref:`interface <interface>` reference for a list of assertions this library is capable of.
+If you can think of an assertion that would be useful, make a pull request!

 .. toctree::
     :maxdepth: 2